-We challenge you: Travel solo at least once a year
+The challenge: travel solo at least once a year

 When I was 20, I used to believe that if I traveled alone, the boredom would kill me.
 At that time, I thought that the deep essence of life was to spend time with your friends.
 And that all those weirdos traveling solo around the world obviously were compelled to do so because they didn’t have any friends to share the road with.

-Only a few years later I started to appreciate the time I spend in my own company more and more.
+Only a few years later, I started to appreciate the time I spend in my own company more and more.
 And I started to understand that, although I have much to share with my friends, I often forget to share thoughts with the most important person in my life: myself.

 1. If you are bored of traveling alone, obviously you don’t find yourself very interesting

-It s funny that for most people the scariest thing about traveling solo is… the boredom.
+It’s funny that for most people the scariest thing about traveling solo is… the boredom.
 I thought so, too.

 In fact, the first time I went on a solo trip, I was compelled to do it.
 A few weeks before our flight to Luxembourg my fellow traveler mysteriously disappeared.
-She stopped answering the phone, didn’t reply to my messages… It was clear – either I won’t go anywhere, or I’ll go alone.
+She stopped answering her phone, didn’t reply to my messages… It was clear – either I won’t go anywhere, or I’ll go alone.
 I did go alone.
 It was life changing.

 I boarded the plane, landed in Frankfurt, took the shuttle bus to Luxembourg city, where at the station my Couchsurfing host stood.
 During the day I was wandering in the towns doing only what I wanted to do, in the evenings we were chatting with my host in front of his fireplace.
 One of the days his aunt took me on a road trip around the Moselle Valley wineries.
 No time for boredom left.

-Actually, if you do only the things you like, how could you ever be bored?
+Just think about it for a second: if you do only the things you like, how could you ever be bored?

 2. It’s not necessary to embark on dangerous solo expeditions – a weekend in a rural guesthouse will do as a beginning